FunForks/pb_advanced_mock_exam/README.md

     [ "r3c1" "r3c2", "r3c3" "r3c4" ]
   ]
 ```
-**Note**: the array above has been arranged neatly in rows, so that it is easy for you to read.
+**Note**: The array above has been arranged neatly in rows, so that it is easy for you to read.
 Your array does not need to be formatted like this.
 * The output array should contain as many sub-arrays as are defined by the value for `row`
 * Each sub-array should contain the number of items that is defined by the value for `column`
 * Each entry in each sub-array should be of the format `"rXcY"` where `X` represents the row number and `Y` represents the column number.
 For example, the first entry in the first sub-array should be `"r1c1"`
+* The numbering for X and Y values starts at 1.

 ---
 #### B-4.
 Statistics Tool